 There’s a restaurant in Reno called Campo that makes a kale salad and, not even kidding, it makes me crave kale salads.
 It’s lemony, garlicky, and topped with crispy parmesan and a poached egg.
 I think about it a lot and have considered going there just for a kale salad and their caramel budino, but I don’t want to be judged by the servers, even though I think kale + caramel pudding is the epitome of balance.
 I guess you could call the salad “famous” by Reno standards, and the original owner of the restaurant was even nice enough to post the full recipe online.
 Continue reading “Kale Salad with Greek Yogurt Caesar Dressing”

 If you’ve been following me on Instagram, you probably saw that I posted a picture of pie dough promising a BIG EXCITING RECIPE COMING VERY VERY SOON AND IT’S GOING TO BE THE BEST THING EVER.
-That is true, and it is coming, but tonight I made super easy and amazing carnitas, so I thought I’d just share them real quick.
+It’s true, and pie dough will be here soon, but tonight I made super easy and amazing slow cooked carnitas.
+So I thought I’d just share them real quick!

-Now, if you’re still confused about the “easy” part of the carnitas description, because when have carnitas ever been easy, let me explain.
+Now, if you’re still confused about the “easy” part of the slow cooked carnitas description, (because honestly when have they ever been easy?) let me explain.
 First, you’ll sear the pork.
-Then, you’ll place the pork in the crockpot with some other fun stuff.
-Then you’ll leave it alone while you work and go to school and exercise and unload your dishwasher.
+Then, you’ll place the pork in the slow cooker with some other fun stuff.
+After that, you’ll leave the pork alone while you work and go to school and exercise and unload your dishwasher.
 Then you’ll shred the pork and broil it until it’s crispy.
-And then?
-You’re free to put the slow-cooked, shredded, crispy pork with burny bits in tacos or burrito bowls.
-My favorite is the taco option on blistered corn tortillas with plenty of cilantro and queso fresco.
-However, the burrito bowl option with brown rice, pinto beans, queso, lettuce, avocado, tomato, and salsa is a good option as well.
-Tonight I went with the burrito bowl option, mostly because I ran out of tortillas and always have a surplus of brown rice on hand, but in the future I may use the pork in tostadas or enchiladas.
-(And just like that, I’m hungry all over again).
+Next?
+You’re free to put the slow-cooked, shredded, crispy pork with burny bits in anything you please!

 *Song of the Day: I Wanna Get Better by Bleachers